Codecademy/docs/content/javascript/concepts/iterators/iterators.md

 Iterators are used to loop over a group of data members, or a collection.

-An iterator is an object that implements the iteratoration protocols.
+An iterator is an object that implements the iteration protocols.
 Many built-in data types (Strings, Arrays, Maps, Sets, etc.) have an iterator property that make them iterable.

 ## Iterable Protocol